Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Correlated Gaussian Sources on a Gaussian Broadcast Channel

 The uncoded scheme of interest has the form

 such that

-In other words, at each time instance, the channel input is simply a linear combination of the source components with coefficients $(\alpha_1,\alpha_2,\ldots,\alpha_M)$, such that the resulting signal has an expected variance that is equal to the power constraint $P$.
-We shall assume $\alpha_m\neq 0$.
+In other words, at each time instance, the channel input is simply a linear combination of the source components with the coefficients $(\alpha_1,\alpha_2,\ldots,\alpha_M)$, such that the resulting signal has a variance that is equal to the power constraint $P$.
+We shall assume $\alpha_m\neq 0$ for $m=1,2,\ldots,M$.
 The decoders simply estimate $S_m[n]$ as $\hat{S}_m[n]=\Ex(S_m[n]|Y_m[n])$, at each time instance $n=1,2,\ldots,N$ at decoder $m=1,2,\ldots,M$.
-Notice that the problem can be equivalently formulated as computation of linear functions of Gaussian sources on the broadcast channel, however this alternative formulation is notationally more involved.
+Notice that the problem can be equivalently formulated as computation of linear functions of the Gaussian sources on the broadcast channel, however this alternative formulation is notationally more involved.

 Define